-Remuneration Committee
+F Remuneration Committee

 The Board has formed a Remuneration Committee to prepare decisions related to salaries, bonuses, share-based incentive schemes and other forms of compensation for Group Management, as well as other management levels if the Board of Directors so decides.
 The Committee presents its proposals to the Board, for the Board's decision.
-The Committee held two meetings during 2014.
-For details regarding members and attendance, refer to the table on pages 34-35.
+The Committee held one meeting during 2015.

-A share-based incentive scheme was adopted at the Annual General Meeting 2014, enabling the Group to gradually have approximately 2 500 of Securitas' top managers as shareholders, thereby strengthening employee commitment to Securitas' future success and development for the benefit of all shareholders.
-In principal, the adopted incentive scheme entails that one third of any annual bonus, earned under the performance-based cash bonus schemes, is converted into a right to receive shares, with delayed allotment and subject to continued employment.
-For more information on the actual outcome of the share-based incentive scheme in 2014, see note 12 on page 94.
-The guidelines for remuneration to senior management that were adopted at the Annual General Meeting 2014 primarily entailed that remuneration to senior management and their terms of employment should be competitive and comply with market conditions, to ensure that Securitas is able to attract and retain competent managers.
+A share-based incentive scheme was adopted at the Annual General Meeting 2015, enabling the Group to gradually have approximately 2 500 of Securitas' top managers as shareholders, thereby strengthening employee commitment to Securitas' future success and development for the benefit of all shareholders.
+In principal, the adopted incentive scheme entails that one-third of any annual bonus, earned under the performance-based cash bonus schemes, is converted into a right to receive shares, with delayed allotment and subject to continued employment.
+The scope and content of the incentive scheme is unchanged compared to the share based incentive scheme that was adopted at the Annual General Meetings in 2010 and forward.
+For more information on the actual outcome of the share-based incentive scheme in 2015, see note 12 on page 90.

+The guidelines for remuneration to senior management that were adopted at the Annual General Meeting 2015 primarily entailed that remuneration to senior management and their terms of employment should be competitive and comply with market conditions, to ensure that Securitas is able to attract and retain competent managers.
 The total remuneration to Group Management should consist of a fixed basic salary, variable remuneration, pensions and other benefits.

-Thus, in addition to a fixed annual salary, Group Management may also receive a variable remuneration, which will be based on the outcome of set financial goals and growth targets within the individual area of responsibility (Group or division).
+Thus, in addition to a fixed annual salary, Group Management may also receive variable remuneration, which will be based on the outcome of set financial goals and growth targets within the individual area of responsibility (Group or division).
 The remuneration should be determined in a manner consistent with shareholder interests.

 The variable remuneration should amount to a maximum of 60 percent of the fixed annual salary for the President and CEO, and a maximum of 42 to 200 percent of the fixed annual salary for other members of Group Management.
-The undertakings of the Group as regards variable remuneration to Group Management may, at maximum within all divisions during 2014, amount to MSEK 55.
+The undertakings of the Group as regards variable remuneration to Group Management may, at maximum within all divisions during 2015, amount to MSEK 70.
 The complete guidelines for remuneration can be found on www.securitas.com.